 Status: Exempt, salary plus commission

-The Group & Corporate Sales Manager is responsible executing the strategy and marketing tactics outlined by the department to attract, retain and engage new audiences in targeted segments for The Philadelphia Orchestra across all product lines for Philadelphia area based concerts for the Orchestra.
+The Audience Development Manager is responsible executing the strategy and marketing tactics outlined by the department to attract, retain and engage new audiences in targeted segments for The Philadelphia Orchestra across all product lines for Philadelphia area based concerts for the Orchestra.
 Specific areas of focus will include implementing robust group and corporate sales programs, student ticket programs (TeenTix and eZseatU) and other targeted segments as identified.
 This position is accountable to meet specific sales goals based on defined organizational growth demands.

-Essential Functions: (may include, but are not limited to, the following key segments identified above)
+Position Responsibilities may include, but are not limited to, the following key segments identified above:

 - Manage the Group & Corporate Sales efforts in all marketing tactics to implement engaging, high leverage campaigns that are efficient, cost effective and targeted to grow audience across all product offerings, meeting all identified sales goals for the department.